 If you were motivated by your passion for wildlife conservation, you can use this to emphasise your commitment to meaningful causes.
-If you were keen on meeting people from all over the world and experiencing the culture of another country, you can highlight your skills in communicating with other people.
+If you were keen on meeting people from all over the world and experiencing the culture of another country, you can highlight your skills in communicating with people across language barriers.

 Important points to mention include times that you worked independently while on a project, and any opportunities you took to travel solo.

 These types of experiences hint at how much you were trusted to work unsupervised, and how comfortable you are with taking responsibility.
-They also let employers know that you are willing, trustworthy, and capable of working independently.
+They also let employers know that you’re willing, trustworthy, and capable of working independently.

 Ethics and values

 The skills you’ll learn while travelling responsibly have a knock-on effect in every aspect of your life, and tells employers that you’re aware of and proactive about global issues.

 Mention how responsible tourism was worked into your travel plans, how you participated in cultural events in an ethical way, and any languages you learned while volunteering abroad.

 Engaging with local people is a big part of sustainable tourism, so be sure to speak about any memorable interactions or lessons learned from the local community members around you.
 List any ethical animal interactions you participated in, and how you contributed to the sustainability of the country you volunteered in.

 Adding these experiences to your resume is a great way to make you stand out from everyone else.
 Just be sure to link clearly to how these activities built on your professional development.